Expiration dates - Who can you trust?

 Does the food spoil after that?
 Does it become harmful or toxic?
 Will it sicken us?
 Is it less nutritional?
 All the above?

-And thusly, the phenomenon mentioned in the first paragraph, which leads us to ask, Do we donate said items to food drives thinking the "poor people" among us can serve as guinea pigs while eating the questionable foods?
-In a sinister roll of the dice, are we assuaged by "getting rid" of what might be harmful to us, yet feeling good for donating the questionable food to the needy?
+Al of which leads us to ask, Do we donate said items to food drives thinking the “poor people” among us can serve as guinea pigs while eating the questionable foods?
+In a sinister roll of the dice, are we comforted by “getting rid” of what might be harmful to us, yet feeling good for donating the questionable food to the needy?

 The people have a right to know, is the food safe to eat or what?
 And can we ever believe in the answer?